TheMaster1127/HTVM/README.md

 4. **Built-in Functions**: Define built-in functions at the bottom of `HT-instructions.txt` by duplicating the relevant section.

 ## Usage

+In windows

 ```
 HTVM mian.ht HT-instructions.txt
 ```

+And for linux you can compile the `HTVM.cpp` and run it with the same args

 ## Note
 This project is still in development.
 More features will be added soon, including a website for easy instruction file generation and documentation.